hamburml/quarkus-examples/async-vs-sync/README.md

 In quarkus every incoming request is executed by a thread.
 This thread is called "executor-thread".
 You can see it in the logs of the app if you log something (executor-thread-<number>).
 Normally quarkus creates many threads (see https://quarkus.io/guides/all-config#quarkus-core_quarkus.thread-pool.max-threads) to allow many requests.
-For our example we only allow 1 thread (see `applicatoin.properties`).
+For our example we only allow 1 thread (see `application.properties`).

 This application creates HelloWorld messages via blocking and non-blocking code.